 Alarm message Description Output phase No. set to 3 The output phase has been changed from 1-phase to 3-phase UPS out of service The UPS is out of service Switch on programmable output The programmable output status has been changed from Switch Off to Switch On Switch off programmable output The programmable output status has been changed from Switch On to Switch Off System parallel settings start sync Set the 'Sync parallel parameters' command manually to activate the event Local settings sync OK The local parameters have been synchronized successfully System settings sync OK All the parameters have been synchronized successfully Load off due to output short There is a short circuit on the inverter or bypass output Carry out the appropriate checks Output off due to overload & bypass abnormal The output has been switched off due to an overload and the bypass supply is abnormal.
-Carry out the appropriate checks Parallel No. abnormal The parallel on-line number and the configured value are inconsistent Please check that the parallel number on the 'Settings' page is the same as the actual on-line number, and that the parallel cables are normal Bypass disabled If Settings->Output->Frequency is set to 'Auto, BypDisa; 50Hz, BypDisa; 60Hz, BypDisa', the LCD will generate the BypDisa alarm In intelligent sleep mode When intelligent sleep mode is enabled, the system may perform N sets of inverter start-up.
-Conditions for entering sleep mode: The UPS must be connected to a common, large battery string (if there is no large battery string, entering sleep mode will result in the charger failing to recharge the battery), sleep mode must be enabled on the host, there must be no faults or alarms active on the inverter or rectifier, the battery must not require recharging, a period of at least 1 hour must have elapsed since last exiting sleep mode, the unit is not the master unit with the exception of the module in sleep mode, the local unit ID number has not received a start-up command within the last 5 minutes.
+Carry out the appropriate checks Parallel No. abnormal The parallel on-line number and the configured value are inconsistent Please check that the parallel number on the 'Settings' page is the same as the actual on-line number, and that the parallel cables are normal Bypass disabled If Settings->Output->Frequency is set to 'Auto, BypDisa; 50Hz, BypDisa; 60Hz, BypDisa', the LCD will generate the BypDisa alarm In intelligent sleep mode the unit is not the master unit with the exception of the module in sleep mode, the local unit ID number has not received a start-up command within the last 5 minutes.
 When the N minus 2 unit rated load is larger than the existing system rated load capacity, the unit with the largest ID number starts to enter sleep mode (inverter off), at this point, N minus 1 units are operating in inverter mode.
-When the N minus 3 units are larger than the current system rated load capacity, the unit with the largest ID number remains in sleep mode Battery cabinet The system detects that there are more than six battery cabinets connected and indicates that the battery connection abnormal cabinet connection is abnormal Battery cabinet not connected The battery cabinet group number is specified, but the communication cables are not connected Battery EOD Battery end of discharge voltage reached Faults cleared Press the 'Clear faults' button on the 'Control' page, the system then records this event Manual shut off After the user shuts down the UPS output, the system will record this event System warning In the case of parallel systems, this alarm is generated when the UPS auto-adapting output frequency is inconsistent.
-Solution: Switch on again System fault This alarm occurs when the model identification is incorrect.
-Solution: Contact service manager
+When the N minus 3 units are larger than the current system rated load capacity, the unit with the largest ID number remains in sleep mode Battery cabinet The system detects that there are more than six battery cabinets connected and indicates that the battery connection abnormal cabinet connection is abnormal Battery cabinet not connected The battery cabinet group number is specified, but the communication cables are not connected Battery EOD Battery end of discharge voltage reached Faults cleared Press the 'Clear faults' button on the 'Control' page, the system then records this event Manual shut off · - · Mariuai Sriut Oii After the user shuts down the UPS output, the system will record this event System warning After the user shuts down the UPS output, the system will record this event In the case of parallel systems, this alarm is generated when the UPS auto-adapting output frequency is inconsistent.
+Solution: Switch on again